 Debt collectors are often among the most “persistent” (expressing it mildly) violators of the TCPA.
 Debt collectors call frequently call people who do not owe the alleged debt and, in many of these cases, the called party does not even know the person who allegedly owes the debt.
 Often, the called party’s problems are compounded by the debt collector’s automated telephone system, poorly trained or overly aggressive collectors, as well as the autodialers that continue to unleash the robocalls.

-Many debt collectors employ automated bifurcated greeting which begin
+Many debt collectors employ automated bifurcated greetings which begin

 “This is an important call for John Doe and contains personal information.
 If you are not John Doe, please hang up now.”
 Another variation of the prerecorded messages is “This is an important call for John Doe.
 If you are John Doe, press 1.
 If you are not John Doe, please hang up.”
 Most cell phone users dutifully hang up as instructed although many of these cell phone users will eventually remain on the line or press “1” or whatever else is required to speak with a human.
 Unfortunately, the calls often continue even after the cell phone user informs the caller that they are calling the wrong person or wrong number and explains that “You are calling my cell phone” and instructs the caller to “Stop Calling!”.
 If you are receiving calls about someone else (often about someone’s debt but not necessarily), call Mr. Petersen now or visit the library listed below by clicking on the blue button which describes your situation.